Bakili Muluzi: Personal life

 Muluzi was Malawi's first Muslim president.
-He was married to, Annie Chidzira Muluzi and then Patricia Shanil Muluzi, while in office.
-After divorcing Annie Muluzi, he married Shanil Muluzi.
+He was married to Annie Chidzira Muluzi and then Patricia Shanil Muluzi while in office.
+After divorcing Annie Muluzi, he remarried Shanil Muluzi.
 His children include Austin Atupele Muluzi.
 He is father-in-law to Angela Zachepa.

-Muluzi's first born daughter, Esme Atweni Muluzi, died after lightning struck her on December 12, 2016.
-She was pronounced dead in Mwaiwathu Private Hospital.
+Muluzi's firstborn daughter, Esme Atweni Muluzi, died after being struck by lightning on 12 December 2016.

+Muluzi outlived his wives; Patricia Shanil Muluzi (known by then as Shanil Dzimbiri) died on 10 June 2024 in a plane crash, while Annie Chidzira Muluzi died in 2021 due to lung cancer.